xxx-cook-book/javascript-cook-book/Copies/copy-text-to-clipboard.md

-# Copy Text to Clipboard
+# Copy Text To Clipboard

 ## zClip